go-aah/docs/configuration.md

   * **Global Reference** - An identifier which may contain periods, the references are resolved from the global section.
 For example: `global_value`, `section.sub_section.value`.
   * **Local Reference** - An identifier which main contain periods which starts with a period, the references are resolved from the settings current section.
 For example: `.value`, `.sub_section.value`.
-  * **Environment Variable** - An environment is a way to pull in environment variables into your config.
-Environment variables are identifiers which start with a dollar sign (For example: `$PATH`).
-Environment variables are always represented as strings and are evaluated at parse time.
-Adapt to supported value type.